 On July 10 2019, Amazon Web Services, Inc. (AWS), an Amazon.com company (NASDAQ: AMZN), announced the launch of a Cloud Innovation Centre (CIC) at the University of British Columbia (UBC).
 The CIC is the first of its kind in Canada, and provides UBC students, staff, and faculty access to cloud technology to advance projects, along with employing Amazon’s innovation processes.
 The announcement was made at Amazon’s annual IMAGINE education conference in Seattle, with UBC’s Jennifer Burns and Simon Bates in attendance.

-Located on the university’s Vancouver campus and slated to officially open in early 2020, teams working on challenge projects will also have in-person support from a Vancouver-based AWS team of cloud computing and data experts.
+Located on the university’s Vancouver campus, teams working on challenge projects have in-person support from a Vancouver-based AWS team of cloud computing and data experts.

 The UBC Community Health and Wellbeing CIC gives student teams, supported by staff and faculty, the opportunity to use leading cloud technology from AWS to unlock results for challenge projects faster and generate new insights for our community.
 The team-based, hands-on approach – coupled with industry expertise – provides authentic, digital learning experiences for students as well as opportunities for UBC faculty and staff to work with innovative tools.